macxcool/coolnet.xyz/content/blog/Our_Pond.md

 It was lot of work, but we're very happy with our new pond.
 We (especially Nicole) spend time out there every day watching the fish dart around and the tadpoles and the little fry play hide and seek among the plants.

 We thank our Lord daily for this beautiful thing we've made, and for the creatures He has given us to enjoy.
-We don't forget that every good thing comes from above (James 1:17).
+We don't forget that every good thing comes from above (James 1:17 ESV).